ibm-cloud-docs/vpc/vpn-update-multiple-algorithms.md

 ## Before you begin
 {: #vpn-update-algorithms-prereqs}

-Review the following information before you update your VPN policies.
+Review the following information before you update your site-to-site VPN policies.

 ### Deprecated singular algorithm properties
 {: #deprecated-singular-algorithm-properties}

 As of 29 May 2026, the VPN IKE and IPsec singular algorithm properties are deprecated.
-Existing VPN connections that are configured with singular properties continue to function without changes.
+Existing route or policy-based VPN connections that are configured with singular properties continue to function without changes.
 To avoid negotiation failures when setting up your VPN connection, update to array-based algorithm properties as soon as possible.
 {: deprecated}

 | IKE singular property (deprecated) | IKE array-based property (recommended)|